cositools/cosi-data-challenge-1/README.md

 All analyses with COSIpy start with reconstructed events defined in a photon list (MEGAlib’s .tra files).
 After reading in the data from the .tra file, the first step of any analysis is to bin the data into the CDS.
 For this Data Challenge, we are using 6º bin sizes for each of the scattering angles.
 This is because the angular resolution of the COSI Balloon instrument is ~6º at best, and smaller bins would be more computationally demanding.
 We are also using 10 energy bins for the continuum analyses, and 2 hour time bins.
 For the narrow-line sources, such as 511 keV or Al-26, we use only 1 energy bin centered on the gamma-ray line of interest.

 As a visual representation of the data (D) in the CDS, see the figure below.
 The three axes are the 3 scatter angles, and each bin contains the number of events, or counts, with that $(\phi, \chi, \psi)$, shown with the red color fill (this is just a random distribution and not representative of what real data looks like in the CDS).
 The CDS is filled for each energy and time bin, represented by the subscript $E,t$ in the figure.
-In COSIpy-classic, $\chi$ and $\psi$ are binned into in 1145 FISBEL bins, where FISBEL is MEGAlib’s spherical axis binnings that has approximately equal solid angle for each pixel.
+In COSIpy-classic, $\chi$ and $\psi$ are binned into in 1145 FISBEL bins.
+FISBEL stands for Fixed Integral Square Bins in Equi-Longitude, and is MEGAlib’s spherical axis binnings that has approximately equal solid angle for each pixel.

 <img width="400" alt="Screen Shot 2022-10-16 at 11 03 38 PM" src="https://user-images.githubusercontent.com/33991471/196080461-6e97c2c2-4d36-4cfb-b13c-935f438616c1.png">